campfireunion/docs/docs/1.0/flipside/references/settings/microphone-settings.md

 # Microphone settings

-You can find the microphone settings by clicking on the gear icon on the [[studio / references / desktop interface]] and clicking on the **Microphone** tab.
+You can find the microphone settings by clicking on the gear icon on the [[Flipside / references / desktop interface]] and clicking on the **Microphone** tab.

 This is what the microphone settings looks like: